-Christianity: Religion and Ethics Beliefs, Marriage and the Family, Living the Religious Life, Matters of Life and Death e.g. Abortion/Euthanasia.
+Christianity: Christian Beliefs, Marriage and the Family, Living the Christian Life and Matters of Life and Death (including abortion and ethuanasia).

-The study of Islam: Religion, Peace and Conflict War, Jihad and Pacifism, Beliefs, Crime and Punishment, Living the Religious Life, Peace and Conflict applicable to Modern Life.
+The study of Islam: Muslim Beliefs , Crime and Punishment, Living the Muslim Life and Peace and Conflict.

-- 1. Christianity Paper: Religion and Ethics - 1 hour 45 minutes (50% of GCSE)
+1. Christianity Paper: Religion and Ethics: 1 hour 45 minutes (50% of GCSE)

-2. The study of Islam Paper:
+2. The Study of Islam Paper: